shcallaway/todo-cli/README.md

 ### Overview

 Todo is written in [TypeScript](https://www.typescriptlang.org/).
-You can compile it to JavaScript via `yarn compile`.
-From the resulting JS, I use [Nexe](https://github.com/nexe/nexe) to create a binary executable.
+You can compile it to JavaScript via `yarn compile` and create a binary from the resulting JS with `yarn binarize`.

 ### Debugging